predix-ui/predix-ui/_pages/develop/context-browser.md

 The following px-context-browser attributes can be used to implement lazy loading:

 * `loading: boolean = false` (read only) - When the user activates an item with no children, an empty panel with a loading indicator is shown while the app requests and returns more children.
 This attribute will be set to true while the context browser waits for children to be added and notify the app with a `loading-changed` event.
 * `loadingTimeout: number = 5000` - Set this attribute to change the amount of time the context browser will wait for children before clearing the loading view and returning the user back to the last visible parent.
-The time is in milliseconds and defaults to 5 seconds.
+The time is set in milliseconds and defaults to 5 seconds.

-The following relevant events are fired to help with lazy loading:
+The following events are fired to help with lazy loading:

 * `px-app-asset-children-requested` - Fired when the user activates an item in the context browser that is not exhausted.
 The `event.detail.item` will contain a reference to the item the app should load and add children for.
 After the children are loaded, the app can call the `addChildren` method with with the `event.detail.item` reference and the new children to update the context browser.